 9. You Are Unsure About Your Feelings

 Have you ever had a difficult time answering a simple “how are you”?
-Do you find yourself rummaging your thoughts to find the appropriate expression?
+Do you find yourself rummaging through your thoughts to find the appropriate expression?
 Does your state of well-being depend on how your partner is doing on that day?
 If yes, it is a sign of a codependent relationship.
 Codependent partners often substitute their feelings with their partner’s feelings.

 10. Partners May Resort To Abuse